anycable/docs.anycable.io/docs/how_to_anycable_server.md

 ```

 **NOTE**: It makes sense to call `Disconnect` asynchronously or using a queue in order to avoid RPC calls spikes caused by mass-disconnection.

+### Step 6.
+Testing

+You can use [AnyT](https://github.com/anycable/anyt)–AnyCable conformance testing tool–for integration tests.